ostis-apps/data2sc-parser/README.md

 In `entities` section stores info about all entities which was loaded from external sources.
 Each entity include `identifier`, `label` and `description`. `label` and `description` include information in different languages.
 If loaded entity has image in `image_url` stores URL for loading this image.

-For `relations` section stores info about relations.
+In `relations` section stores info about relations.
 All the same as in `entities` section but relations usually don't have images.

 In `triplets` section stores relations between entities.
 It is represented in form of triplets, where the first element is the entity from which a relation goes to the second entity.
-Second element is the relation that two entities.
+Second element is the relation that connect two entities.
 Third element is second entity.

 After loading data JSON file translating by JsonToScsTranslator and all info saves to SCs files.